thevirtualdan/Utility_Belt/README.md

 # Utility Belt

 Welcome to the Utility Belt repository!
-This repository serves as a collection of various tools and utilities created by [Your Name] in Python, SQL, and R. Whether you're looking for a handy script to automate a task or a specialized tool for a specific purpose, you might find it here in our Utility Belt.
+This repository serves as a collection of various tools and utilities created by Dan Urquhart in Python, SQL, and R. Whether you're looking for a handy script to automate a task or a specialized tool for a specific purpose, you might find it here in our Utility Belt.

 ## Table of Contents